Spoorthi13-2/ShoppingMallManagement/README.md

 3. Restore the required NuGet packages:

      In Visual Studio, go to Tools -> NuGet Package Manager -> Package Manager Console, then run:
+       ```bash
       Update-Package

-4. Build the project:
+5. Build the project:

     Press Ctrl+Shift+B to build the solution.

-5. Run the application:
+6. Run the application:

     Press F5 or click on Start Debugging in Visual Studio.